 This is a team-taught course.
-You are welcome to contact any of us via our information above or through Canvas messaging.
+You are welcome to contact any of us via our information above or through Canvas messaging, although please copy all instructors in the message.
 If you email us directly, please use your ".ufl" account and include your name in the body of the email.